folsomintel/forge/README.md

 See `ARCHITECTURE.md` for the full design.

-## Reimplemented for object storage
+## Git on object storage

-Most git servers shell out to `git` for everything.
-Forge keeps stock git only where protocol fidelity is hard-won — pack generation, repacking, and as a correctness fallback — and reimplements the request hot paths in Go so they fit an object store instead of a local disk:
+Forge implements common Git operations in Go to avoid starting a Git process for each request and to read packs directly from the bucket.

-- **Ref advertisement** — served straight from the index, with no fork and no repo materialization on `info/refs` (the request every clone, fetch, and push begins with).
+- Ref advertisements (`info/refs`) read from the metadata index without loading the repository into the local cache.
-- **Receive (push)** — native packfile parsing with delta and thin-pack resolution, so a push is ingested without forking `git`.
+- Pushes use a Go packfile parser that resolves deltas and thin packs.
-- **Fetch / clone** — incremental packs assembled from recorded pushes, and a whole-repo clone streamed directly from the bucket.
+- Fetches assemble incremental packs from previous pushes.
+Full clones can stream packs directly from the bucket.
-- **Object reads** — Go tree/commit parsers over a pooled `cat-file`, plus a random-access pack reader that resolves objects (deltas included) from pack data paged out of the bucket in blocks — so a replica can serve a repo whose packs never touch its disk.
+- Object reads use Go tree and commit parsers with a pool of `git cat-file` processes.
+On replicas, a pack reader can fetch blocks from the bucket and resolve objects, including deltas, without downloading entire packs to disk.

-The result: no fork-per-request under load, and reads served against packs that live in object storage.
-What forge deliberately does **not** reinvent is protocol negotiation or pack generation — those stay on git, and every Go path falls back to it.
+Git still handles pack generation and repacking.
+Requests the Go paths cannot handle fall back to Git.

 ## Configuration